Tuesday, September 6, 2011

 1. How are books selected for publication?

 Books are selected by Shanna Compton and submission is by solicitation only.
-Officially, there are no other readers involved in the selection process, though we may ask for the opinions of Bloof collective poets and they may also play a role in suggesting possible new authors and manuscripts for review.
+For longer books, there are no other readers involved in the selection process, though we may ask for the opinions of Bloof collective poets and they may also play a role in suggesting possible new authors and manuscripts for review.
 For our annual Open Chapbook Reading Period (new in 2012), we do invite all collective members to read submissions, per their availability.

 2. How many books does Bloof publish each year?

 0–3, plus up to 6 chapbooks.
 The press was designed as a micropress and we intend to keep it that way.
 If at any time our finances (and our human resources like time) are too meager to publish, we skip a season, or a year.
 We have to see how things go, as we go, and we don't feel it's fair to keep people waiting in limbo.
 We do not accept a book we cannot see a way to publish in a timely manner.

 Bloof will not run a backlog of pending submissions.
 Anyone who is being considered is encouraged to also submit elsewhere as they like and to just keep us informed if their situation changes.
 A backlog is a common practice and there's nothing inherently wrong with it, but for us, it's no good.
 We schedule books 1–4 seasons (spring/fall) in advance.
 This is not only to keep people from waiting too long, but also with an eye to financial circumstances.
 Because the press is financed out of real pockets, subject to the vagaries of our real jobs, unforseen things can happen.
 We hesitate to say in 2014 we will publish your book in 2018—because that's too far into the future for us to promise with confidence.